-In many cases, however, tingling in the hands, feet, or both can be severe, episodic, or chronic.
-It also can accompany other symptoms. such as pain, itching, numbness, and muscle wasting.
+But in many cases, tingling in the hands, feet, or both can be severe, episodic, or chronic.
+It also can come with other symptoms, such as pain, itching, numbness, and muscle wasting.
 In such cases, tingling may be a sign of nerve damage, which can result from causes as varied as traumatic injuries or repetitive stress injuries, bacterial or viral infections, toxic exposures, and systemic diseases such as diabetes.

 Such nerve damage is known as peripheral neuropathy because it affects nerves distant from the brain and spinal cord, often in the hands and feet.
-There are more than 100 different types of peripheral neuropathy.
-Over time, peripheral neuropathy can worsen, resulting in decreased mobility and even disability.
+There are more than 100 types of peripheral neuropathy.
+Over time, the condition can worsen, making you less mobile and even disabled.
 More than 20 million Americans, most of them older adults, are estimated to have peripheral neuropathy.

-It's important to seek prompt medical evaluation for any persistent tingling in your hands, feet, or both.
-The earlier the underlying cause of your tingling is identified and brought under control, the less likely you are to suffer potentially lifelong consequences.
+It's important to get medical help right away for any tingling in your hands, feet, or both that’s lasted a while.
+The earlier the cause of your tingling is found and brought under control, the less likely you are to get what could be lifelong problems.

 Causes of Tingling in the Hands and Feet